 I cleared my throat.
-“This is… unexpected.”
+“This is…unexpected.”

 Now, with my boyfriend’s estranged brother sitting across from me, I was more than a little thankful for the desk between us.

 Tristan leaned heavily on the armrest, thumbing his chin as his eyes darted around my office.
 I didn’t speak, just let him take in his surroundings.
 I’d watched a few nervous students do the same thing during pauses in conversation.
-I knew the visual trajectory by heart, and Tristan followed it just like everyone else did: motivational poster.
+I knew the visual trajectory by heart, and Tristan followed it just like everyone else did: Generic motivational poster.
 Bachelor’s degree.
 Doctorate.
-State-issued teaching certificate.
 The plaque from last year’s faculty billiards tournament.

 When he got to the framed photo on the file cabinet, his lips tightened into a bleached line and he immediately shifted his gaze to the floor.
-To anyone else, it was just a picture of the grinning first- and second-place winners of another pool tournament.
+To anyone else, it was just a picture of the grinning first and second place winners of another pool tournament.

 I resisted the urge to tap my fingers on my desk.
 He unnerved me, and I didn’t want him to see it.
 Not until I had some idea of exactly why he was here.
 He was impossible to read just now.
 Every move he made spoke of tension, but what kind?
 Was he hostile?
 Nervous?
 I didn’t know what to make of his presence.
-He hadn’t spoken to his brother in two years because of our relationship, and here he was in my office.
-His quietude could have been from his own uneasiness, or it could have masked something more menacing.
+He hadn’t spoken to his brother in two years because of our relationship, and now here he was in my office.
+His silence could have been from his own uneasiness, or it could have masked something more menacing.